dn-m/Plan/AbstractMusicalModel.md

 # Abstract Musical Model

-A model of music ignorant of graphical representations.
+A model of music, ignorant of graphical representations.

 ## Performer